vydang02/Regression-Analysis-Portfolio/Property Assessment Analysis/PropertyValueAssessment.md

     Assessment as the response variable and Living Area as the predictor variable.
 Report the resulting equation (rather than simply showing R output).

+### Initial Model Development
+I first constructed a multiple regression model with LogAuctionIndex as the response variable:

 ``` r
 model <- lm(Assessment~Livable.Area, data = data)